PetyaKatsarova/codam_42_cohort_24/pr_21_exam_rank4/subjects.md

 PICOSHELL https://github.com/elinakly/exam42/blob/main/rank4/ft_popen.c
+Assignment name:	picoshell
+Expected files:		picoshell.c
-Allowed functions: pipe, fork, dup2, execvp, close, exit write the following function:
+Allowed functions:	close, fork, wait, exit, execvp, dup2, pipe int    picoshell(char **cmds[]);

-    int    ft_popen(const char file, char const *argv[], char type) The function must launch the executable file with the arguments argv (using execvp).
-If the type is 'r' the function must return a file descriptor connected to the output of the command.
-If the type is 'w' the function must return a file descriptor connected to the input of the command.
-In case of error or invalid parameter the function must return -1.
-example:
-int main() {
-    int fd = ft_popen("ls", (char const[]){"ls", NULL}, 'r');
-    charline;
-    while(line = get_next_line(fd))
-        ft_putstr(line);
-}
-Hint: Do not leak file descriptors!
+The goal of this function is to execute a pipeline.
+It must execute each commands of cmds and connect the output of one to the input of the next command (just like a shell). e
+Cmds contains a null-terminated list of valid commands.
+Each rows of cmds are an argv array directly usable for a call to execvp.
+The first arguments of each command is the command name or path and can be passed directly as the first argument of execvp.

+If any error occur, The function must return 1 (you must of course close all the open fds before). otherwise the function must wait all child processes and return 0.
+You will find in this directory a file main.c which contain something to help you test your function.
 ========================================================

 Assignment name:		vbc